ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

 ## Update History:

+### v2.42

+* Dice roller tweaked to (customisably) no longer rotate dice after spawning them, in the hopes of fixing physics issues encountered by some players.

 ### v2.41